kishiyamat/ntu-ut-ling-vwp/README.md

 ---

-## Let's Run the function definition and check if it works.
+## Let's run the function definition and check if it works.

 So far, we have...